-British Airways Cancels 'Nearly 100 Percent' Of Flights Due To Pilot Strike
+British Airways Cancels 'Nearly 100 Percent' Of Flights Because Of Pilot Strike

 "But the company's leaders, who themselves are paid huge salaries and have generous benefits packages, won't listen, are refusing to negotiate and are putting profits before the needs of passengers and staff," Strutton added.
 "This strike will have cost the company considerably more than the investment needed to settle this dispute."

 It has been a rough couple of years for the airline, public relations-wise.
-Last year BA apologized for a data breach that exposed the personal information of customers involved in some 380,000 transactions; the year before, a series of IT failures caused chaos at its two major hubs out of London.
+Last year British Airways apologized for a data breach that exposed the personal information of customers involved in some 380,000 transactions; the year before, a series of IT failures caused chaos at its two major hubs out of London.

 The canceled flights could affect as many as 145,000 passengers Monday, and in a lawsuit filed earlier this year the airline told a court the disruptions could cost it nearly $50 million a day.
 The union says that just over $6 million is what stands between the parties and an agreement.